 Output:

-The code shows how the Circle object is passed by value to the changeRadius function by creating a separate copy of the object, and any changes inside the function can be applied to the copy only and not the original object as a result, the original Circle remains unchanged after the function call.
+The code shows how the Circle object is pass by value to the changeRadius function by creating a separate copy of the object, and any changes inside the function can be applied to the copy only and not the original object as a result, the original Circle remains unchanged after the function call.

 Method 2: Passing by Reference

 When you are passing objects by reference in C++, it allows a function to operate on the original object instead of operating on a copy of the object.
 This method provides you with the ability to access the object directly by making changes that can affect the original object.
-It is often preferred for efficiency while dealing with large objects as it avoids the overhead of copying.
+It is often preferred for efficiency while dealing with large objects, as it avoids the overhead of copying.

 Example: